paparazzi/paparazzi/doc/sphinx/source/user_guide/simulation/nps.rst

     ...
   </firmware>

-hen depending on the aircraft you want to simulate add a NPS simulator section which defines the model, actuators and sensor parameters used:
+Then depending on the aircraft you want to simulate add a NPS simulator section which defines the model, actuators and sensor parameters used:

 E.g for a simple quadrotor: